 According to IDC forecasts, by 2021 AI systems will be implemented in one form or another at 75% of enterprises.
 So, the relevant skills will be required in almost all industries.
 Allocate an hour and watch a video on the principles of machine learning.
 Only by having a clear understanding of how it works, it is possible to ask the right questions and set goals.
 Knowledge of a few principles is more important than understanding detailed implementation ways for all algorithms in a software package.

 Once you understand the basic principles, it’s important to understand which tasks are the most relevant for applying AI and to try delegating some responsibilities to the machine to increase the quality of work and performance.
 By studying successful scenarios of AI application, many people realize that this technology can be used for a wide range of processes and tasks that involve working with large amounts of data.
-Women should learn how to find prospective use cases for new technologies, have sufficient motivation to look for answers, and take under control their education and career.
+Women should learn how to find prospective Applications for new technologies, have sufficient motivation to look for answers, and take under control their education and career.

 Data analysis skills are relevant to a huge number of professions, from marketing experts to mechanics working with a CNC machine.
 For example, AI can identify anomalies in a technological process.
 Currently, there is a lack of personnel in data science and artificial intelligence space.
 The problem is so urgent that large companies are offering free platforms for studying.
 After the training, you may not be able to perform as good as an experienced data scientist, but you will be able to translate a task from a business domain for the researcher, for example, regarding an analysis of CV-collection or even writing music.